 A care coordinator is also a go-to resource when questions and concerns come up.
 Since this person knows the ins and outs of your treatment plan, this professional can answer questions, make appointments and provide support—even in a crisis.

-Comprehensive Care Program staff make appointments with specialists.
+Comp Care Program staff make appointments with specialists.
 When you need multiple appointments, we coordinate them—and we shoot for same-day visits whenever possible.

-Specialty Clinics in the Comprehensive Care Program
+Specialty Clinics in the Comp Care Program

 While coordinated primary care can help you to manage a complex health issue, there may be times when you need just a bit more to keep symptoms under control.
 Our specialty clinics provide targeted care for those in need.